cta-observatory/ctaplot/README.rst

 ctaplot
 -------

-ctaplot is a collection of functions to make IRF and reconstruction quality-checks plots for Imaging Atmospheric Cherenkov Telescopes such as CTA
+ctaplot is a collection of functions to make instrument response functions (IRF) and reconstruction quality-checks plots for Imaging Atmospheric Cherenkov Telescopes such as CTA

 Given a list of reconstructed and simulated quantities, compute and plot the Instrument Response Functions: